-Otto Warburg Summer School and Research Symposium on Cancer Genomics
+Otto Warburg Summer School on Computational Cancer Research

 Chris Sander - Dana-Farber Cancer Institute and Harvard Medical School